Penguin Books: Origins

-Penguin Books Inc was incorporated in 1939 to satisfy US copyright law; and, despite being a late entrant into an already well established paperback market, enjoyed further success under vice president Kurt Enoch with such titles as What Plane Is That and The New Soldier Handbook.
+Penguin Books Inc was incorporated in 1939 to satisfy US copyright law; and, despite being a late entrant into a well established paperback market, enjoyed further success under vice president Kurt Enoch with such titles as What Plane Is That and The New Soldier Handbook.
 The company's expansion saw the hiring of Eunice Frost—first as a secretary, then as an editor, and ultimately as a director, who was to have a pivotal influence in shaping the company.
 In 1945 she was entrusted with the reconstruction of Penguin Inc after the departure of its first managing director, Ian Ballantine.

-From the outset, design was essential to Penguin's success.
+Design was essential to Penguin's success.
 Avoiding the illustrated gaudiness of other paperback publishers, Penguin opted for the simple appearance of three horizontal bands, the upper and lower of which were colour-coded according to the series to which the title belonged; this is sometimes referred to as the horizontal grid.
 In the central white panel, the author and title were printed in Gill Sans, and in the upper band was a cartouche with the legend "Penguin Books".
-The initial design was created by then 21-year-old office junior Edward Young, who also drew the first version of the Penguin logo.
-Series such as Penguin Specials and The Penguin Shakespeare had individual designs (by 1937, only S1 and B1-B18 had been published).
+The initial design was created by the 21-year-old office junior Edward Young, who also drew the first version of the Penguin logo.
+Series such as Penguin Specials and The Penguin Shakespeare had individual designs (by 1937, only S1 and B1–B18 had been published).

-The colour schemes included: orange and white for general fiction, green and white for crime fiction, cerise and white for travel and adventure, dark blue and white for biographies, yellow and white for miscellaneous, red and white for drama; and the rarer purple and white for essays and belles lettres and grey and white for world affairs.
-Lane actively resisted the introduction of cover images for several years.
+The colour schemes included orange and white for general fiction, green and white for crime fiction, cerise and white for travel and adventure, dark blue and white for biographies, yellow and white for miscellaneous, red and white for drama and the rarer purple and white for essays and belles-lettres and grey and white for world affairs.
+Lane resisted the introduction of cover images for several years.
 Some recent publications of literature from that time have duplicated the original look.
 In 1937, Penguin's headquarters were established at Harmondsworth, Middlesex (now part of Greater London).